artyomb/mapbox-style-mixer/src/docs/map_preview_system.md

 class Filters {
   constructor(options) {
     this.map = options.map;           // MapLibre map instance
-    this.style = options.style;       // Style URL or object
     this.container = options.container; // DOM container for buttons
     this.element_template = options.element_template; // Template for elements
     this.group_template = options.group_template;     // Template for groups